mui/mui-x/docs/src/pages/components/data-grid/rendering/rendering.md

 ### Density selector

-To enable the density selector you need to add the `Header: GridHeader` the `components` grid prop.
+To enable the density selector you need to add the `Header: GridHeader` to the `components` grid prop.

 The user can change the density of the data grid by using the density selector from the toolbar.